 Next, fill out the PSU Injury Report.
 If the employee needs medical attention, complete the SAIF 801 form in addition to the Injury Report.
-Here’s how to file a claim with SAIF.
-This page has links to the SAIF 801 form in English and Spanish.
-If the injured worker is unable fill out his or her portion of the forms, ask Human Resources to help
+Additional information on filing a claim, including forms in English and Spanish are available on the SAIF website.
+If the injured worker is unable fill out their portion of the forms, ask Human Resources to help

 - Prompt reporting shows that you are concerned for your employee.

 - PSU is required to submit forms to SAIF right away.

 - If the completed forms are not immediately forwarded to Human Resources and the worker decides later to file a claim with SAIF, the worker may have difficulty proving their case.

 How will I know if a Workers' Compensation claim has been accepted or denied?